Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 \subsubsection{\emph{Prior distribution}}

-Towards optimally estimating $\eta$ using a Bayesian hierarchical framework, we begin by considering a prior distribution based on our current knowledge that it lies between $0$ (pure exploitation) and $1$ (pure exploration).
-With this prior knowledge, we let $\eta$ follow a beta distribution in the form of $\eta\sim\text{Beta}(\alpha,\beta)$ with hyperparameters $\alpha$ and $\beta$.
-The combined selection of the hyperparameters $\alpha$ and $\beta$ defines the shape of the prior distribution of $\eta$ as observed in Figure~3.
-A larger value of $\alpha$ shifts the bulk of the probability towards 1 and emphasizes exploration only (e.g., $\alpha=5,\beta=0.1$), whereas an increase in $\beta$ moves the distributions towards 0 and encourages exploitation (e.g., $\alpha=0.1,\beta=5$). $\alpha=\beta<1$ creates a U-shape distribution with maximum probability near 0 and 1 imposing a similar higher probability on both exploration and exploitation (e.g., $\alpha=\beta=0.1$).
+Towards optimally estimating $\eta$ using a Bayesian hierarchical framework, we begin by considering a prior distribution based on the knowledge that it lies between $0$ (pure exploitation) and $1$ (pure exploration).
+With this knowledge, we let $\eta$ follow a beta distribution in the form of $\eta\sim\text{Beta}(\alpha,\beta)$ with hyperparameters $\alpha$ and $\beta$.
+The combined selection of $\alpha$ and $\beta$ defines the shape of the prior distribution of $\eta$ as observed in Figure~\ref{betapdf}.

+A larger value of $\alpha$ shifts the bulk of the probability towards 1 and emphasizes exploration (e.g., $\alpha=5,\beta=0.1$), whereas an increase in $\beta$ moves the distributions towards 0 and encourages exploitation (e.g., $\alpha=0.1,\beta=5$). $\alpha=\beta<1$ creates a U-shape distribution with maximum probability near 0 and 1 imposing a similar higher probability on both exploration and exploitation (e.g., $\alpha=\beta=0.1$).
 On the other hand, $\alpha=\beta>1$ generates a bell-shape distribution with the maximum probability at the middle $\left(\eta=0.5\right)$ imposing a lower probability on pure exploration and exploitation, and a higher probability on a mixture of them (e.g., $\alpha=\beta=0.5$).
 Finally, $\alpha=\beta=1$ creates a uniform distribution with equal probability everywhere and is indifferent towards the selection of $\eta$.

-Based on extensive simulations, we note that changing the range of $\alpha$ and $\beta$ beyond the interval of $a=0.1$ and $b=5.0$ has no significant impact on the exploration-exploitation trade-off.
-Without any information about the nature of the black-box function, we impose a uniform prior distribution in the form of $\alpha,\beta\sim uniform(0.1,5.0)$.
+Based on extensive simulations, we note that changing the range of $\alpha$ and $\beta$ beyond the interval of $[a,b]=[0.1,5.0]$ has no significant impact on the exploration-exploitation trade-off.
+Without any information about the nature of the black-box function, we impose a uniform prior distribution in the form of $\alpha,\beta\sim \text{Uniform}(0.1,5.0)$.